 Gas is also used to produce about 40 per cent of our electricity in the UK, which is why bills are rising for both energy sources.

 It means the normal Quids in! advice to switch suppliers to get the best deal doesn’t apply for now.
-Even the big firms for the most part can no longer give us deals that beat the price cap.
+Even the big firms for the most part can no longer give us deals that beat the price guarantee.
 So sitting on the standard tariff is the least bad option for now.

 There’s help out there